Sophomore Study Away

 “Traveling ... was life changing and a really transformative experience.
 Not only did I get to meet and connect with some really amazing Westminster students, being able to explore the inner workings of these countries was something I will never forget.”

-Paris Pratt
+Paris P.

 '24